UliTroyo/advent-of-code/README.md

 **EDIT:** Yeah, a day later I'm thinking doing two problems in one day was a bit much for a language in a programming paradigm I'm not familiar with.
 I had a lot of fun figuring out mutable variables for the 2021 problem, at least, realizing they were what I needed even though it's a brand-new feature.

 This really is Nushell not being ideal for very procedural problems, because stuff gets very wordy.
 I do like my truth-table solution for the 2022 problem, though.
 I spent most of the time just making the source code look nice.
 I do love that nu/nuon can be so readable.
-I've been doing a lot of config stuff lately, and I've seen MANY config SDLs just this week: json, hjson, toml, lua, kdl, yaml... and nuon is still my favorite, so I wrote me up some nuon-style visual truth tables.
+I've been doing a lot of config stuff lately, and I've seen MANY config DSLs just this week: json, hjson, toml, lua, kdl, yaml... and nuon is still my favorite, so I wrote me up some nuon-style visual truth tables.
 I got to play around with Helix's column formatting keybinds, even.
 This is what it looks like:

 ```nu
 # This looks like the output this code produces in Nushell, albeit less pretty.